Mia Fishel: Chelsea

 On August 4, 2023, English Women's Super League club Chelsea announced the signing of Fishel from Tigres on a three-year contract.
 Chelsea reportedly paid a $250,000 transfer fee.
 On October 1, 2023, Fishel made her Chelsea debut in a Women's Super League match against Tottenham Hotspur and scored her first goal for the club in the 28th minute in a 2–1 victory.

 After suffering an anterior cruciate ligament injury while on international duty in February 2024, Fishel made her return to the pitch as a substitute in Chelsea's 2–1 victory against Manchester City on March 23, 2025.

-Seattle Reign FC (2025–present)
+Seattle Reign

 On July 10, 2025, Seattle Reign FC announced that they had signed Fishel through the 2029 National Women's Soccer League season.
 Fishel made her NWSL debut on August 1, 2025, coming in as an 80th-minute substitute in a 2–0 win over Angel City FC.

+On July 18, 2026, over a year after having signed for Seattle, Fishel netted her first NWSL goal, opening the scoring in an eventual defeat to Gotham FC.